 24:05:14:16.
 Suspension and expulsion rates.
 The department shall examine data, including data disaggregated by race and ethnicity, from local education agencies LEAs and other state agencies, as appropriate, to determine whether significant discrepancies are occurring in the rate of long-term suspensions and expulsions of children with disabilities among local educational agencies LEAs in the state or compared to the rates for nondisabled children within the agencies.
 If discrepancies are occurring, the department shall review and, if appropriate, revise or require the affected LEA or state agency to revise its policies, procedures, and practices relating to:

 (1) The development and implementation of individualized education programs IEPs;

-(2) The use of positive behavioral interventions and supports; and

-(3) Procedural safeguards to ensure that these policies, procedures, and practices comply with the Individuals with Disabilities Education Act, Part B. Part B of the IDEA.
+(2) The use of positive behavioral interventions and supports; and with the Individuals with Disabilities Education Act, Part B. Part B of the IDEA.